HashWarlock/lucid-tee-agents/docs/WALLETS.md

 // Use LocalEoaSigner for x402, identity, or custom signing.
 ```

 Local EOA connectors automatically synthesize a viem wallet client the first time `getWalletClient()` is called.
 Configure `walletClient` (chain ID, RPC URL, currency metadata) on the wallet definition to point at the correct network.
-If omitted, the connector falls back to a localhost RPC target (http://localhost:8545) and a generic chain profile.
+If omitted, the connector falls back to a localhost RPC target (`http://localhost:8545`) with chain ID 31337 (Hardhat/Anvil standard) and a generic chain profile.
+When using a custom RPC URL, `chainId` must be explicitly provided.

 ## Generic Signer Connector